-T = Theory/Lecture If a student does not enroll in any courses at CVTC for two or more consecutive semesters, the student will be required to reapply with Admissions.
-Students must
+If a student does not enroll in any courses at CVTC for two or more consecutive semesters, the student will be required to reapply with Admissions.
+Students must abide by any changes in admission requirements and degree requirements.

 Program students who interrupt their program for any reason must meet with an academic advisor, apply to the Re-Entry List (R List), and will be admitted to core classes on a space available basis.